Unpacking Zero Trust

 To continually validate users in the environment, it is critical to have a solid IAM strategy in place that covers all your user needs while making sure that only the right people have access to the right resources at the right time.
 Layering on a solid MFA solution goes a long way to improve security.
 If you really want to step up the protection, opt for a solution that offers adaptive authentication that can vary based on the type and context of the access being requested.

 For example, if an accountant is trying to log in from their own workstation, during their normal working hours, in their office in the corporate office building, maybe a second factor once each morning is enough.
-If that same person is trying to access data that isn’t normal, from an unknown device, from a different country, we probably want to add another factor or two.
+If that same person is trying to access data that isn’t normal, from an unknown device, or from a different country, we probably want to add another factor or two.
 Adaptive MFA can handle this for you.

 Network (Micro) Segmentation